WoWRoster/wowroster/trunk/readme.txt

 ------------
-	Props to Celandro, Paleblackness, Pytte, Rubricsinger, and Konkers for the original code used for this site Special thanks to calvin from rpgoutfitter.com for his wonderfull addons CharacterProfiler and GuildProfiler
+	Props to Celandro, Paleblackness, Pytte, Rubricsinger, and Konkers for the original code used for this site Special thanks to calvin from rpgoutfitter.com for his wonderfull addons CharacterProfiler and GuildProfiler Thanks to Ulminia for creating WoWRoster-Profiler and WoWRoster-GuildProfiler

 	To the DEVs of Roster, for helping to build and maintain the package.
 You Rock!